UdaraEranga/Git6/README.md

 # Git6
-I think today match will win by KKR
+I think today match will win by 85 runs